There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

 All hours must be supervised by a BCNS-approved supervisor who meets the following qualifications:

-- Certified Nutrition Specialist (CNS) in good standing; or
+Certified Nutrition Specialist (CNS), or

 Supervisors may not be married to, related to, or domestic partners of supervisee(s).